Parmeshwar-Lokhande/Book_Store_Sales_Analysis_Using_SQL/README.md

 # 📚 Book-Store-Sales-Analysis-using-SQL
-1. Project Title

-Book Store Sales Analysis

-2. Brief One-Line Summary

 Analyzed book store sales data using SQL to uncover customer behavior, sales trends, and revenue insights.

-3. Overview
+1) Overview :-

 This project focuses on analyzing a book store’s transactional data using SQL.
 The goal is to extract meaningful business insights such as top-selling books, customer purchase patterns, revenue contribution, and order trends.
 The project demonstrates strong SQL fundamentals including joins, aggregations, subqueries, and filtering techniques commonly used by data analysts.

-4. Problem Statement
+2) Problem Statement:-

 The book store wants to understand: